nxskok/pasias/docs/20-repeated-measures.md

 ## # … with 74 more rows
 ```

+Different order, but same result.

-I had to think a bit about "what makes the gathered columns the same".
+I had to think a bit about "values", or "what makes the gathered columns the same".
 They are all percentages of interactions of a specific type,
 so you could as well (or better) call them "percent".

 Anyway, I have *one* column of interaction percents, and
 *one* column of times.
 If you check the whole thing, you'll see
-that you get all the time-1 measurements first, then all the time-2
+that `gather` gives you all the time-1 measurements first, then all the time-2
 measurements, and so on, so that the subject number loops through the
-21 subjects four times.
+21 subjects four times, while `pivot_longer` gives all the measurements for subject 1, then subject 2, and so on.

 The long data frame is, well, long.

 It's not necessary to pull out the numeric time values, though you
-could if you wanted to, via `separate` or by using
+could if you wanted to, by using
 `parse_number`.